Using the Template

 1. Download Microsoft PowerBI Desktop

-If you don't already have it, you'll need to download the
+If you don't already have it, you'll need to download the free Microsoft PowerBI Desktop application.

 1. Install the Python Programing Language